SystemsApproach/private5g/arch.rst

 implementations of each subsystem from a single vendor.
 This lack of an open source implementation contributes to the perceived “opaqueness” of the mobile cellular network in general, and the RAN in particular.
-And while it is true that an eNodeB implementation does contain sophisticated algorithms for scheduling transmission on the radio spectrum—algorithms that are considered valuable intellectual property of the equipment vendors—there is significant opportunity to open and disaggregate both the RAN and the Mobile Core.
+And while it is true that base stations contain sophisticated algorithms for scheduling transmission on the radio spectrum—algorithms that are considered valuable intellectual property of the equipment vendors—there is significant opportunity to open and disaggregate both the RAN and the Mobile Core.
 This book is primarily a recipe for how to do that.

 Before getting to those details, we have three more architectural concepts to introduce.
 First, :numref:`Figure %s <fig-cups>` redraws